randymarsh77/hunky/TEST_SIMULATION.md

 ### No new changes appearing
 - Check that the simulation script is still running
-- Verify Git Stream is watching the correct directory (`--repo test-repo`)
+- Verify Hunky is watching the correct directory (`--repo test-repo`)
 - Ensure file watcher is working (check for console errors)

 ### All changes show immediately